RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Related Work and Contributions

 In this article, we use a density-based approach for biclustering.
-Density-based biclustering algorithms such as SubClu by \citet{subclu} and CLIQUE by \citet{CLIQUE1998} find high-density regions in corresponding subspaces.
-These methods start by finding dense regions in one-dimensional space and grow biclusters using the apriori approach \cite{apriori1994}.
-The performance of these methods depends on the parameters used by the algorithm, while the proposed method, RelDenClu automatically calculates the parameters for density estimation for each feature pair.
-Thus, the user need not bother about underlying density estimation process and only needs to provide parameters directly related to biclustering.
+Density-based biclustering algorithms such as SubClu by \cite{subclu} and CLIQUE by \cite{CLIQUE1998} find high-density regions in corresponding subspaces.
+These methods start by finding dense regions in one-dimensional space and grow biclusters using the apriori approach proposed by \cite{apriori1994}.
+These methods find biclusters based on spatial proximity while the proposed method finds biclusters based on feature relations.
+Further, the performance of these methods depends on the parameters used by the algorithm, while the proposed method, RelDenClu automatically finds out the parameters for density estimation for each feature pair.
+Thus, the user does not need to bother about underlying density estimation process and only needs to provide parameters directly related to biclustering.

-The main objective of RelDenClu is to find biclusters formed by features related to each other with a subset of observations as a base.
-Existing algorithms with this objective include the algorithm proposed by \citet{cheng2000biclustering}.
-Multiplicative algorithm FABIA has been proposed by \citet{FABIA2010}.
+As mentioned earlier, the main objective of RelDenClu is to find biclusters formed by features related to each other with a subset of observations as a base.
+Existing algorithms with this objective include the algorithm proposed by \cite{cheng2000biclustering}, multiplicative algorithm FABIA proposed by \cite{FABIA2010}.
 Here a row can be obtained by multiplying another with a constant.
 Unlike our proposed method, these methods assume that the relation between features is linear or multiplicative.

-More generalized biclustering methods based on an arbitrary relationship between features have been proposed.
+More generalized biclustering methods based on an arbitrary relationship between features also exist in literature.
 These include algorithms like UniBic by \cite{unibic}, based on longest common subsequence.
 UniBic can find biclusters based on monotonous relationships between features.
-Curler by \citet{curler2005} finds such non-linear clusters by combining a density-based approach with the principal component method.
+Curler by \cite{curler2005} finds such non-linear clusters by combining a density-based approach with the principal component method.
 The method finds high-density Gaussian regions using Expectation Maximization and combines them using the relation between directional information of resultant biclusters.
-OPSM proposed by \citet{OPSM2005} finds order-preserving submatrices.
+OPSM proposed by \cite{OPSM2005} finds order-preserving submatrices.

-A more recent algorithm named CBSC proposed by \citet{CBSC2018} identifies non-linear relationships between pairs of dimensions using a density-based approach.
+A more recent algorithm named CBSC proposed by \cite{CBSC2018} identifies non-linear relationships between pairs of dimensions using a density-based approach.
 However, CBSC tends to produce fragmented biclusters when marginal densities are highly variable.